Swiddis/opensearch-sql-distributed-testing/docs/primer.md

 I renamed it to Dynamic Testing for clarity.

 The repo still has the old name in the link to avoid breaking all the links, but ultimately I think that the concepts outlined above are more important than the part where we find tricks to change the number of run cycles from 10^2 to 10^6.
 At the time I thought scaling would be the hard part, but in practice we ended up finding bugs after 8 cycles, not thousands.
-* * *
-Footnotes

-[1]: In the specific case we can simply write `lists(integers(min_value=0), min_size=1)`, Hypothesis is a powerful library.
+[^1]: In the specific case we can simply write `lists(integers(min_value=0), min_size=1)`, Hypothesis is a powerful library.
 For most real bugs this isn’t so simple — imagine for a more cleverly hidden sorting bug trying to write “generate only the lists that don’t trigger that bug.”
 Pretty much any implementation would end up excluding too many lists.
 (Even this trivial example accidentally excludes large negative lists with duplicate minimum values.)

-[2]: For PPL, we need to use quaternary logic, since there’s both `NULL` and `MISSING`.
+[^2]: For PPL, we need to use quaternary logic, since there’s both `NULL` and `MISSING`.
 The same idea applies.